theam/aday-ondemand-loop/README.md

 > - Minor UI/UX inconsistencies are expected as the product evolves.
 > - We welcome feedback and bug reports to help us improve!

-This project has been funded by [FAS-HUIT Project Review Board (PRB) initiative](https://adminops.fas.harvard.edu/FAS-HUIT-PRB) Fall 2024.

 For complete documentation please see the [OnDemand Loop Guide](https://iqss.github.io/ondemand-loop/).

 ### License